 Cottage Cheese Cookies are fudgy and soft double chocolate cookies made with cottage cheese and unsweetened cocoa powder.
 I came up with the recipe years ago as a way to use up cottage cheese my kid wouldn't eat.
 You can make the cookies with low fat or regular cottage cheese.
 Fat free cottage cheese probably works, but will give you a slightly less rich cookie.
 I don't buy fat free cottage cheese so I haven't tested it yet.

 What I have played around with is the type of cocoa powder.
 For my my first batch I used extra dark cocoa powder from Hershey's, which is Dutch process.
 Since then I've used other varieties of Dutch to make the cookies extra dark.
 Natural cocoa powder also works and will give you a slightly lighter colored double chocolate cookies.

 Throwing in a good amount of not-too-sweet dark chocolate chips adds sweetness and richness the cookies needed to make them a dessert fit for any chocolate cookie.
 Yes, they are a cakey cookie, but the chocolate chips make the texture more interesting.
 As for the powdered sugar, it covers up the little flecks of cottage cheese that show up.

 In other news, the Berger Cookies are now in the freezer and they do freeze quite well!
 I'm going to serve them at a party tonight.
 Too bad none of the attendees are from Baltimore.

 Dark Chocolate Cottage Cheese Cookies

-- 1/4 cup unsweetened extra dark cocoa powder (Hershey’s)
+- ¼ cup unsweetened extra dark or Dutch cocoa powder

 - 5 tablespoons plus 1 teaspoon unsalted butter